yueqiw/shiny_cell_browser/README.md

 Interactive visualization of single cell RNAseq datasets

+07-14-2018

+  - Add Plotly interactive mode.
+Click on a gene in the dot plot to show it's distribution on t-SNE/UMAP.
+  - The interactive mode require the new ggplot2 3.0.0 and dev branch of plotly. `devtools::install_github("ropensci/plotly")`

 07-13-2018

   - Visualize two datasets simultaneously.
 Can easily switch beteen more datasets from dropdown menu.